neeraj310/Master_Thesis_EA_In_ERC/README.md

 In this work, we have implemented ’HiTransformer’, a transformer-based context and speaker-sensitive model proposed by [Qingbiao et al.](https://arxiv.org/ftp/arxiv/papers/2002/2002.07551.pdf).
 Firstly, we utilize a pre-trained bidirectional transformer encoder BERT to generate local utterance represen-tations.
 BERT has been shown to be a powerful representation learning model in many NLP applications and can exploit contextual information more efficiently than RNNs and CNNs.
 Another high-level transformer is used to capture the global context information in conversations.
 To make our model speaker-sensitive, we introduce speaker embedding into our model.After obtaining the contextual utterance embedding vectors with a hierarchical transformerframework, we feed them into the fully connected layers for classification.
 Dropout is appliedon the fully connected layers to prevent overfitting and softmax layer is used to obtain a prob-ability distribution over the output classes.

 # Datasets
 One of the major challenges in emotion recognition in conversations task is to find a good la-beled dataset.
 However, there are a few standard famous datasets that are used by researchers for this task.
-We use following datasets for benchmarking our implementa-tion.
+We use following datasets for benchmarking our implementation.
 - Friends: This  dataset  is  annotated  from  the  scripts  of  Friends  TV  sitcom,  andeach dialogue in the dataset consists of a scene of multiple speakers.
 This dataset consists of 1000 dialogues, which are split into three parts: 720 for training, 80 forvalidation, and 200 dialogues for testing.
 Each utterance is tagged with an emotionlabel from a set of 8 emotions, anger, joy, sadness, neutral, surprise, disgust, fear,and non-neutral.

 - EmotionPush:  The dataset consists of private conversations between friends onFacebook and includes 1000 dialogues, which are split into 720, 80, and 200 dia-logues for training, validation, and testing, respectively.
 Each utterance is taggedwith an emotion label from a set of emotions as in the Friends dataset.